Have you ever wondered why does it take 3 to 5 days for an international wire transfer to arrive?

 What’s the iCard role

-You can send both SEPA and SWIFT with your iCard digital wallet and a Standard account.
+You can send both SEPA and SWIFT with your iCard digital wallet and a free Standard account.
 We do have competitive rates for SWIFT transfers and a low fixed cost for SEPA.
 All you need to do wire transfers with us is to have your iCard IBAN ready.
-You will get one automatically after you pass the iCard video identification process.
+You will get one automatically after you pass the iCard online identity verification process.

 What really makes us stand apart is the option we give you to send and receive money beyond the traditional SWIFT and SEPA options.